AhmedElsherbini/Align2XL/README.md

 ## This tool can be used if..
 1- you want to extract a gene using its start/end postion in aligned_file.afa (more accurate) or multi/fasta file

+2- you want to inlucde certain sequences in your multifasta file using sequneces pattern (ex: gene with certain mutation)

-2- you want to exlude sequences in a multifasta file using a pattern in the sequneces (ex:NNN,XX)
+3- you want to exlude sequences in a multifasta file using a pattern in the sequneces (ex:NNN,XX)

-3- you want to  print all  ID headers in your multifasta
+4- you want to  print all  ID headers in your multifasta

+5- you want to include sequences using a pattern in their headers/metadate (ex:-2019-)

-4- you want extract a gene from fasta/multifasta file using it's upstream and downstream sequence
+6- you want extract a gene from fasta/multifasta file using it's upstream and downstream sequence

-5- you want to translat DNA multifasta file on  it's 1st frame
+7- you want to translat DNA multifasta file on  it's 1st frame

-6- you want to efetch gene, gneome or protein seq  from NCBI or you want to merge your multifasta files in accurate and fast way
+8- you want to efetch gene, gneome or protein seq  from NCBI or you want to merge your multifasta files in accurate and fast way

-7- you want to know GC content and N bases content of your DNA seq
+9- you want to know GC content and N bases content of your DNA seq file

-8- you want to align muscle or mafft
+10- you want to align muscle or mafft

-9- you want to draw a tree.dnd using python matplotlib
+11- you want to draw a tree.dnd using python matplotlib

-10- you want to extract the longest conserved sequnece and you want to call variants between your aligned genomes , genes or proteins from a clustal_file.aln and the output is just fasta for your conserved sequnec and the variants as xlsx file with a graph which maps your where your mutations are!
+12- you want to extract the longest conserved sequnece and you want to call variants between your aligned genomes , genes or proteins from a clustal_file.aln and the output is just fasta for your conserved sequnec and the variants as xlsx file with a graph which maps your where your mutations are!

 ## Contributing
 Pull requests are very welcome.
 For major changes, please open an issue first to discuss what you would like to change.